nineflowAmin/daniel-kereama.github.io/_posts/2025-12-06-the-living-council-relational-safety-for-human-ai-coevolution.md

 ## Conclusion: Practical Applications

 The Living Council architecture addresses real problems in multi-agent coordination: false consensus, epistemic collapse, and coordination failures.
-It's not a theoretical framework—it's a working system with empirical results.
+A key differentiator: unlike systems that deadlock on contradiction or force premature resolution, the Council can hold paradox and maintain productive disagreement without requiring immediate consensus.

 **Who This Is For:**